 Kareri Lake Trek

 Kareri is a beautiful glacial Lake just below Manikani peak in the Dhauladhar Mountains.
-The Trek is morderate to hard and leads you through lush sub-tropical pine and deodar forests, and rocky grasslands.
+The Trek is moderate to strenuous and leads you through lush sub-tropical pine, deodar forests, and rocky grasslands.
 The terrain is steep and gradually shelving at the top.
-Once at the Lake u can see the outcrops and the snow line, making a clear transition of vegetation zones with altitude easily.
-Kareri Lake trek is a lovely weekend adventure for people looking for options away from the more beaten Himachal trails like Kheerganga, Prashar lake, Triund, etc. There are no staying options at Kareri except for season where a lot camps are pitched for trekkers and hikers.
-If you are planning for this trek its always adviseable to accompany a guide as you can get lost in dense forest and even if you are at lake u don’t find yourself alone.
-Kareri Lake is usually frozen from late November to March; barring that and heavy monsoons, you can hit the Kareri Lake trek at any time of the year.
+Once at the Lake, you can see the outcrops and the snow line, quickly making a clear transition of vegetation zones with altitude.
+Kareri Lake trek is a lovely weekend adventure for people looking for options away from the more beaten Himachal trails like Kheerganga, Prashar lake, Triund, etc. There are no staying options at Kareri except camps for trekkers and hikers.
+If you are planning for this Trek, it is always advisable to accompany a guide as you can get lost in dense forest, and even if you are at Lake, you don’t find yourself alone.
+Kareri Lake freezes from late November to March; barring that and heavy monsoons, you can hit the Kareri Lake trek at any time of the year.

-The nearest point to this trek is Kareri Village, which is about 27 Km from Dharamshala and taxis are easily available from Dharamshala, Bir, Palampur and other main centres around.
-You can hire a cab from Dharamshala to Kareri Village and it takes usually 1.5 hours to be there.
-There is a forest rest house in Kareri village which you can stay overnight if you are really late for starting your trek, or you can stay in lodges, camps available in Kareri Village.
+The nearest point to this Trek is Kareri Village, about 27 Km from Dharamshala, and taxis are readily available from Dharamshala, Bir, Palampur, and other leading centers.
+You can hire a cab from Dharamshala to Kareri Village; it usually takes 1.5 hours to be there.
+There is a forest rest house in Kareri village where you can stay overnight if you are late for starting your Trek, or you can stay in lodges or camps available in Kareri Village.

 Delhi to Dharamshala by Bus